dottspina/dtsh/doc/site/src/handbook.rst

    See :ref:`dtsh-txt-search`.

 ``--with-dts-ord EXPR``
-   Match ``EXPR`` the node's dependency ordinal, also known as DTS order.
+   Match ``EXPR`` with the node's dependency ordinal, also known as DTS order.

    .. tip::